Synchrony investigates notification error tied to Amazon co-branded card

 In June, Synchrony partnered with Amazon.com Inc to launch Amazon credit builder program, which lends to shoppers with a low credit score.

-Amazon did not immediately respond to a request for comment.
-(Reporting by Abhishek Manikandan in Bengaluru; Editing by Anil D’Silva)
+Reporting by Abhishek Manikandan and Sanjana Shivdas in Bengaluru; Editing by Anil D'Silva and Cynthia Osterman